QwikDev/qwik/packages/qwik/src/core/readme.md

 Use `useWatch` to observe changes on a set of inputs, and then re-execute the `watchFn` when those inputs change.

 The `watchFn` only executes if the observed inputs change.
-To observe the inputs use the `obs` function to wrap property reads.
-This creates subscriptions which will trigger the `watchFn` to re-run.
+To observe the inputs, use the `obs` function to wrap property reads.
+This creates subscriptions that will trigger the `watchFn` to rerun.

 @see `Tracker`